Reviewing Aberdeen Emerging Markets Equity Income Fund Inc. (AEF)'s and The Bank of New York Mellon Corporation (NYSE:BK)'s results | New Business Observer

 |-1.19%

-For the past year Aberdeen Emerging Markets Equity Income Fund Inc. has 12.6% stronger performance while The Bank of New York Mellon Corporation has -1.19% weaker performance.
+For the past year Aberdeen Emerging Markets Equity Income Fund Inc. had bullish trend while The Bank of New York Mellon Corporation had bearish trend.

 Summary